vanHeemstraSystems/blender-lego-figurine/300/200/README.md

 Make sure to check the checkbox in front of **3D View MecaFig** so it is enabled.

 Then use the hamburger menu icon (i.e., three stacked lines) on the left bottom side of the Blender Preferences window to choose **Save Preferences**.
 Close the Blender Preferences window with the X at the top right corner.
+Along the right-hand side of the workspace in Blender you should see **MecaFig** written at a 90-degree angle.

+## 400 - ...

 MORE ...